Danvil/edvstools/README.md

 edvstools comes with the tool EventVideoGenerator which can create videos for a recorded event file.
 EventVideoGenerator only works with binary event files.

     mkdir /tmp/eventvideo
-    bin/EventVideoGenerator --fn /path/to/file --dir /tmp/eventvideo
+    bin/EventVideoGenerator --fn /path/to/eventfile --dir /tmp/eventvideo

-This writes the video frames as PNG images to the specified directory.
-To create the video do as indicated on the command line and execute:
+This writes all video frames as PNG images to the specified directory.
+To create the video proceed as indicated in the program output and execute for example:

     cd /tmp/eventvideo/
     mogrify -format jpg *.png